Title: | Create Data Frames that are Easier to Exchange and Reuse |

 The Creator

 in Dublin Core and Creator in DataCite.
+The name of the entity that holds,

-releases, issues, or produces the dataset.
-This property will be used to
+dataset.
+This property will be used to formulate the citation, so consider

-formulate the citation, so consider the prominence of the role.
+the prominence of the role.

-The Creator attribute as a character of length one is added to x
+The Creator attribute as a character of length one is added to

 .